 The 5-step BCM plan mapped to Control 3-1-2

 Below is a prescriptive five-step plan you can use as the basis of your BCM documentation.
-Each step includes specific implementation notes for the Compliance Framework, technical controls to deploy, and evidence you should retain for auditors.
+Each step includes specific implementation notes for the ECC-2:2024 framework, technical controls to deploy, and evidence you should retain for auditors.

 Step 1 — Identify & prioritize (Business Impact Analysis)